curiousCephalopod/MobileDocumentScanner/README.md

   Edward Glen (Drago6777): Database designer and developer

-  Amber-Louise Diskin: Class designer and developer
+  Amber-Louise Diskin (Ambzillius): Class designer and developer

 Team Untitled also consisted of two more members who neglected to contribute.